Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Discussion

 In contrast, DLDMF defines

-where $\pmb{h}_{\text{param}}$ is a continuous encoding of PDE parameters.
-The initial state is no longer inferred from data but generated from a deterministic mapping on the parameter manifold.
-Consequently, the latent trajectory remains consistent with the global geometry of the parameterized solution manifold.
-Time extrapolation becomes a property of the learned flow, not of inverse optimization.
+where $\pmb{h}_{\mu}$ is a continuous encoding of PDE parameters.
+A deterministic mapping on the parameter manifold generates the initial state.
+Consequently, the latent trajectory is constrained by a global parameter-conditioned map rather than by instance-wise inverse optimization.
+Finite-horizon temporal querying is then performed by integrating the learned latent flow.